 Can Cockroaches Hurt Cats?

-The cockroach your cat has eaten may have been poisoned as a result of pest control.
+The cockroach that your cat has eaten may have been poisoned.
 Unfortunately, poisoned cockroaches are often slow and sluggish as the toxins kill them, making them easier to catch and eat.

-Even small traces of poison are enough to make your cat sick.
-If your cat has eaten more than one, it may become extremely unwell rapidly.
-If an affected cockroach has poisoned your cat, you’ll notice:
+Even small traces of poison are enough to make your cat sick through secondary poisoning.
+If your cat has eaten more than one cockroach, it may become unwell quickly.

 - Salivation or drooling